 We are a small, independent multi-faith monastic community and certified organic farm.
 We are progressive and liberal, and not affiliated with any denomination.
 We have friends on all spiritual paths and none.
 We are also a 501c3 non-profit corporation.
 We are currently hiring for part time positions as Professional Assistant for a writer, and Community Outreach Specialist (digital marketing and donor relations.)

+There is plenty of work to do on our 91 acres, located in beautiful northwestern Sonoma County.
 Activities vary with the time of year.
-Spring means preparing gardens, starting greenhouse seeds, and mowing olive fields.
-We do extensive gardening, as well as harvesting, canning and preserving throughout the Summer.
+Spring means preparing gardens, starting greenhouse seeds, and mowing the olive fields.
+Throughout the Summer we do extensive gardening, harvesting, canning and preserving.
 In Autumn there is firewood cutting, olive harvest and pressing oil.
-Of course there is always indoor work with maintenance or the office.
-Winter begins with our Christmas Faire and packaging wreaths for sale.
+Additionally there are indoor projects with maintenance or work with supporting the office staff.
+Winter begins with our Annual Christmas Faire and the packaging wreaths for sale.
 Then it is time to prune the trees and the cycle starts again!